agile-ts/documentation/docs/Interfaces.md

 #### `background`

-Sometimes we want to update a `itemKey` in background, so that no component rerender that has bound the Collection to itself.
-Then this property might get handy.
+If the `itemKey` should be updated in `background`, so that no Component rerender which has bound the Collection and the Item to itself.
 ```ts {5}
 // Causes rerender on Components
 MY_COLLECTION.updateItemKey([1, 3]);